WordPress is awesome, don’t you think?

 I mean, millions of people use WordPress every day to create their websites, whether it’s for business or for personal use.

-10+ years ago even, getting a website up and running for your business was almost impossible without spending thousands of dollars in developer and designer fees.
+Just 10 or so years ago even, getting a professional looking website up and running for your business was near impossible without spending a small fortune on a web design fees.

-These days, anyone can build a website themselves with WordPress and all the wonderful themes and plugins currently available.
+These days, anyone can build a website themselves using WordPress.

-First of all, do you have one?
-And if you do, how well is it converting for you?
+Do you have one?
+And, if you do, how well is it converting for you?

-Whether you do or don’t have a lead capture page, in this post, I’m going to share with you 12 amazing tips that are going to help you create the best possible email opt-in page for your WordPress website.
+Well, whether you do or you don’t have a lead capture page, in this post, I’m going to share with you 12 amazing tips that are going to help you create the best possible convertion optimized email opt-in page for your WordPress website.

-By the way, when I talk about “lead capture pages” or email landing pages, I’m referring to the dedicated static email opt-in pages you have on your website.
+By the way, just to be clear, when I talk about “lead capture pages” or email landing pages, I’m referring to a dedicated static page on your WordPress website where your email opt-in form, marketing content, incentives and your call-to-actions are placed.

-If you haven’t created one yet, this is simply a page where you can send your visitors to.
-Perhaps to learn more about your freebie offer and to obviously get them to signup.
+This is simply a page where you can send your visitors to so they can learn more about your free offers, and to obviously signup for them.

 Here’s an example of a simple static lead capture page I built for one of my clients.

-OK so before begin creating or improving your email lead capture page, you need to be clear about a few very important objectives, let’s take a look at these first.
+OK, so before you begin creating or improving your email lead capture page, you need to be clear about a few very important objectives, let’s take a look at these first.

-Your first objective is to be clear about what action you want people to take on your email landing page, so that means you need to have a goal in mind.
+Your first objective is to be clear about what action you want people to take when they arrive on your email landing page.
+In other words, you need to have a goal in mind.

-Yes, I know the obvious goal would be to get people to signup, right?
+Yes, I realize that your goal is to get people to signup, of course.

-- People to signup and be referred to your free offer download page… Or,
+- Be directed to your free amazing offer download page… Or,

-- People to signup and be taken to your exclusive members-only content page (free online course, videos, podcasts etc)… Or,
+- To be taken to your exclusive members-only content page (With maybe some free online course, videos, podcasts, etc)… Or,

-- People to signup and be taken to your exclusive members-only discount page for your products or affiliate offers, and so on…
+- Be given access to your exclusive members-only discount page for your products or affiliate offers, and so on…

 Remember, as it is important to be clear on what action you want people to take on your lead capture page, you also need to be clear about “what’s in it for them”.
-Which is why incentive offers works very well with opt-in pages.
+Which is why incentive offers can work really well with opt-in landing pages.

 Objective two: Research